-For the SBS representation, we report the PSNR values from the comparison of the original full HD left and right views with the video signal obtained after SBS representation, encoding, decoding, and subsequent interpolation back to full HD format.
-We employed the JSVM reference down-sampling with a Sine-windowed Sinc-function and the corresponding normative up-sampling using a set of 4-tap filters [33].
+For the SBS representation, we report for some encodings the PSNR values from the comparison of the uncompressed SBS representation with the encoded (compressed) and subsequently decoded SBS representation as SBS without interpolation (SBS-NI).
+We also report for all encodings the comparison of the original full HD left and right views with the video signal obtained after SBS representation, encoding, decoding, and subsequent interpolation back to full HD format as SBS with interpolation (SBS-I).
+Unless otherwise noted, the SBS results are for the SBS representation with interpolation.
+We employed the JSVM reference down-sampling with a Sinewindowed Sinc-function and the corresponding normative upsampling using a set of 4-tap filters [34].
 We plot the average PSNR video quality [dB] as a function of the average streaming bitrate \overline{R} [bit/s] to obtain the RD curve and the coefficient of variation of the frame sizes CoV as a function of the average PSNR video quality to obtain the VD curve.